In many cases, regulatory pressures are used to justify investments in data governance.

 In the whitepaper, Forrester suggests that customer experience ecosystems have shifted towards value chain ecosystems.
 As a result, data governance must shift from a focus on rules and constraints, “to one of customer experience enablement as data links to the outcomes of customer engagement.” – Forrester Research Customer Ecosystems Demand Outcome-Oriented Data Governance

 The whitepaper picks up on another technology trend – the desire to use big data and advanced analytics to better understand our customers buying patterns and preferences.
 Once again, data governance has a critical role.
-Data governance must support the delivery of relevant and analytics ready customer data – not a trivial exercise in the large, modern enterprise

-In many organisations, data governance initiatives are started, and fail, many times.
+In many organisations, data governance initiatives are started and fail, many times.

 Data governance is often confused with other data management competencies, such as metadata management.

-We may, for example, embark on an exercise to define business terms (such as Customer or Account).
 This kind of metadata is very useful to understand our data and reporting landscape, but is not in itself data governance.
-And, without governance (business accountability and prioritisation) these technical exercises may fail to attract business support and become unsustainable.
+And, without governance (business accountability and prioritisation) these metadata exercises may fail to attract business support and become unsustainable.

-The whitepaper continues to provide some tips and guidance towards successfully delivering a data governance capability to support an improved customer experience.
 Forrester suggests “shifting toward a performance management approach to data where business priorities and the data principles connect and align”

-Data Governance is critical to Customer Experience success
+Data Governance is critical to CX’s success

-Data governance must be linked to business outcomes, and the tactical EIM tasks that are completed and governed must be linked to the delivery of a business task or goal.
 We must remember that data governance is not about governing data, but about governing the behaviour that we want from our customer relationship managers and other stakeholders, when they are dealing with customers and their data.